 Nikah, also known as the Islamic ceremony, consists of a lot of various rituals and ceremonies.
 They first start with an Istikhara ritual, where religious figures in the Muslim community pray to Allah and seek His blessings for the wedding.
 The actual Nikah must take place in the presence of a Maulvi, religious priest, and close family members.
 First they recite verses from the Quran and afterwards, the bride and groom get asked three times whether they want to marry each other.
 After this, the couple signs the Nikahnama, the marriage contract, and receive blessings from the elders surrounding them.
 Both families are very involved during the entire event and play a huge role in every ceremony.
 In the end, the couple is showered with lots of gifts.

 The Malay wedding is characterized as very luxurious and unique with different Asian and Islamic influences.
 The first step is to introduce the families to each other during Adat Merisik and Adat Bertunang.
-The second step is planning the wedding and set a date.
+The second step is planning the wedding and setting a date.
 Three days before the wedding, there’s a henna staining ceremony, called Berinai.
 Henna is an oil extracted from Henna leaves.
-This is put on the couples fingertips by their relatives and friends and stands for fertility.
+This is put on the couple’s fingertips by their relatives and friends and stands for fertility.
 Henna drawings are very often used in Muslim weddings all around the world.
 The official wedding ceremony is officiated by an imam or qadi.
 After reciting verses from the Quran, the couple signs the marriage contract.
 Something that’s also very common and essential in the Malaysian culture is the groom giving the bride a dowry.
 The couple will wear traditional Malay attire and spend their day like actual royals.